Confinement and chiral symmetry breaking in holography: a smooth switch-off: Chiral symmetry breaking

 Confinement is often expected to induce mass generation through a simple uncertainty principle argument: localization in position leads to higher uncertainty in the momentum.
 To test the connection between confinement and chiral symmetry breaking in the present setting, we introduce probe D5-branes into the backgrounds described above \cite{Karch:2005ms}.
 These probes add fundamental matter localized on a $(2+1)$-dimensional defect in the $(3+1)$-dimensional gauge theory.

-We consider D5 branes placed at a fixed position in the compact $z$ direction and extended in the rest of the Minkowski directions $(t, x, y)$, as well as three of the other directions, as summarized in Table~\ref{tab:Embedding structure of the D5~branes and D3~branes}.
+We consider D5 branes placed at a fixed position in the compact $z$ direction and extended in the rest of the space-time directions $(t, x, y)$, as well as three of the other directions, as summarized in Table~\ref{tab:Embedding structure of the D5-branes and D3-branes}.We are working in a Euclidean space, so our D5 branes are Euclidean also - accounted for by the minus sign in their action.
 The D3-D5 open strings correspond to quarks living on the (2+1)-dimensional defect in the 4D gauge theory.
 Our goal is to determine whether these quarks dynamically acquire a mass, signaling chiral symmetry breaking, as a function of the interpolation parameter $\theta$ in the geometry \eqref{eq:intermetric}.

 It is convenient to introduce the "isotropic" radial coordinate $u$, defined as \cite{Babington:2003vm}

 in which the coordinate singularity is now at $u_0=r_0/\sqrt{2}$.
 The effect of this change of coordinates is to remove the blackening factor from the $g_{rr}$ component of the metric, making the presence of a flat 6-plane perpendicular to the gauge theory coordinates explicitly manifest.